Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model: Future prospects and observability of large CPV

+In contrast, Type-II predictions correlate strongly with the magnitudes of the Yukawa CPV measures $\zeta_t$ and $\zeta_b$, where increased CP violation directly drives larger EDM values.
+This carries a critical implication: should future eEDM experiments continue to yield null results, they will strictly constrain the possibility of large CP violation within the Type-II Yukawa sector.

-In summary, the prospects for eEDM measurements offer a powerful, yet type-dependent, test of the C2HDM.
-For Type-I, the robust lower bound on $|d_e|$ creates a ``no-lose'' scenario: the model will either be discovered or definitively ruled out by the next generation of EDM experiments.
-In contrast, the Type-II model accommodates much smaller eEDM values but exhibits strong correlations with both the CPV measures and the Higgs alignment parameter.
+In summary, eEDM measurements offer a powerful, type-dependent test of the C2HDM.
+In Type-I, the viable points are concentrated in a range of $|d_e|$ well-matched to the reach of next-generation experiments.
+While the Type-II model can accommodate much smaller eEDM values, it exhibits strong correlations with both the CPV measures and the Higgs alignment parameter.
 Consequently, future EDM bounds will serve as a potent indirect probe of the Type-II C2HDM, tightly constraining both the allowed CP violation and deviations from the Higgs alignment limit.